Insomnia Clinical Trials

 How do I Qualify for an Insomnia Clinical Study in DeLand?

 There are a few qualification criteria that can determine your eligibility for a clinical trial.
 For each individual insomnia study conducted, there are a unique set of qualification factors that must be met.
-Having a clinical diagnosis of insomnia is not the only qualifying factor involved.
-This may be restricting, but it is an crucial part of conducting proper clinical research.
+Having a clinical diagnosis of insomnia is not a requirement for our current study.
 Please call us at (386) 785-2400 with any questions you have.

 Here are some general qualification criteria to keep in mind: